 Summary of key points

-• Working together “Bubbles” are formed with separated changing facilities, break rooms and work spaces established.
+· Working together “Bubbles” are formed with separated changing facilities, break rooms and studio for class.

 Artistic support 5